chr26195/chr26195.github.io/index.md

 2️⃣ **Machine Learning Theory**: Theoretically, I explore how training dynamics and architectural inductive biases synergize to produce generalizable solutions.
 I am especially interested in out-of-distribution settings, which are common in graph learning — where samples are interdependent — and increasingly critical in the LLM era.

-3️⃣ **Graph Learning**: I investigate surprising phenomena in graph learning, uncover their underlying causes and mechanisms, and use these insights to develop simple yet powerful graph-based models that may challenge mainstream beliefs.
+3️⃣ **Learning on Graphs**: I investigate surprising phenomena in graph learning, uncover their underlying causes and mechanisms, and use these insights to develop simple yet powerful graph-based models that may challenge mainstream beliefs.

 Although I’m not actively researching them, I maintain side interests in theoretical computer science, causal inference, generative models (e.g. diffusion models), and machine-learning applications for scientific discovery (e.g. biology) and data mining (e.g. recommender systems).